 Royalties: income from employment or from capital investment?

+A further point of general guidance is provided by the practice of the Social Insurance Office of Zurich (SVA Zurich), as outlined hereafter.
 For SVA Zurich, the social security institution, royalties basically qualify as income from self-employment and should be declared accordingly.
 As a result, authors must register as self-employed.

 The SVA Zurich distinguishes between active and passive utilisation, but has slightly changed its previous practice in 2025.
 The interpretation of active utilisation has been extended and passive utilisation restricted.
 Recently, all income from royalties from authors has been included under active utilisation.
 This also includes collective management by SUISA.
 The proceeds from such types of employment are subject to AHV contributions.